data2health/DREAM-Challenge/README.md

 Evaluation of predictive models in the clinical space is an ever growing need for the Learning Health System.
 Healthcare institutions are attempting to move away from a rules-based approach to clinical care, toward a more data-driven model of care.
 To achieve this, machine learning algorithms are being developed to aid physicians in clinical decision making.
 However, a key limitation in the adoption and widespread deployment of these algorithms into clinical practice is the lack of rigorous assessments and clear evaluation standards.
 A framework for the systematic benchmarking and evaluation of biomedical algorithms - assessed in a prospective manner that mimics a clinical environment - is needed to ensure patient safety and clinical efficacy.

 ## Alignment to program objectives
-The primary objectives of the EHR DREAM Challenge are well-aligned with the broader CTSA goals of developing a learning healthcare system.
-We aim to achieve these goals through EHR Challenges by :
+The primary objectives of the EHR DREAM Challenge are to :
-** Lowering barriers to piloting of innovative machine learning and data science methods in healthcare ** Establishing clinically relevant prediction benchmarks and evaluation metrics ** Minimizing the distance between the model developers and the clinic to reduce the time of model implementation
+* Lower barriers to piloting of innovative machine learning and data science methods in healthcare
+* Establish clinically relevant prediction benchmarks and evaluation metrics
+* Minimize the distance between the model developers and the clinic to reduce the time of model implementation

 ## Project description
 ### Mortality Prediction